Ahmed20150/EasyTravel/README.md

 5.  **Start the Client:**
     1. Open terminal in client folder (right click on client -> open in integrated terminal)
     2. write command: "npm start" (might need to write "npm i" in terminal first)

+## Features

+1. **User Management**:
+   - Create, update, and delete users with roles such as Tourist, Tour Guide, Advertiser, Seller, Tour Governor, and Admin.
+   - Provide password reset functionality via OTP.

+2. **Activity & Itinerary Booking**:
+   - Book, cancel, and view upcoming or past bookings for activities and itineraries.
+   - Allow users to rate and review activities, itineraries, and tour guides.

+3. **E-Commerce Features**:
+   - Add, update, and remove products with ease.
+   - Manage product inventory, orders, and cart functionality efficiently.
+   - Enable wishlist management for tourists.

+4. **Complaints & Content Flagging**:
+   - File complaints regarding activities and itineraries.
+   - Allow admins to respond to and resolve complaints.
+   - Facilitate flagging inappropriate activities and itineraries, with automated refunds and booking cancellations.

+5. **Notifications**:
+   - Send real-time notifications for flagged activities and itineraries.
+   - Deliver promotional email notifications, including discount codes and offers.

+6. **Revenue & Reporting**:
+   - Generate detailed sales reports for Tour Guides and Advertisers.
+   - Calculate and filter revenue by specific months or dates.

 ## Credits